marnix/MEPK/README.txt

  - Support (non-empty) DVRSets.

  - Design and implement abbreviations.
-Idea:
+My current best design idea is the following.

+    * We do _not_ introduce a new 'abbreviation' proof step.

+    * Every proof has a set of abbreviations AA, so that a proof means, "From grounding statements SS one can construct statements TT-after-expanding- all-of-AA, using only proof steps."

+    * When verifying that a proof really proves statement T, it shows how to construct T-after-expanding-all-of-AA.

-    * An 'abbreviate' proof step, which is created from a statement S and an abbreviation;
+    * Abbreviation introduction is by a (non-kernel) proof which is created from a statement T and an abbreviation A: this proof grounds only T; has A as its sole abbreviation; and its only grounding statement is S-after-expanding-A.
-      the proof step grounds S, and it's sole grounding statement is 'S with each instance of the abbreviation expanded'.

-      This is the only way to introduce an abbreviation.

-    * An 'expanded' proof, which is created from a proof P and an abbreviation name; the resulting proof has the same grounding statements as P, but its grounded statements are those of P, but with each instance of the abbreviation expanded.
+    * Abbreviation elimination is by a (non-kernel) proof which is created from a proof P (with grounding SS and grounded TT) which has abbreviations A and AA: the created proof has grounding statements SS; its grounded statements are TT-after-expanding-all-of-AA; and it has only abbreviations AA.

-      This is the only way to eliminate an abbreviation.
+   Rationale.
+The key property for an abbreviation mechanism, and in general for _any_ definition mechanism, is that an abbreviation should not allow new statements to be proved.
+To be more precise, if we can construct T from SS using abbreviation A, where this abbreviation is not used in T, then it must also be possible to construct T from SS _without_ using abbreviation A.

+   The above idea makes sure that this property is checked by our proof verification algorithm.

+   An alternative is to introduce an 'abbreviation' proof step.
+That would make our verification algorithm simpler, but it makes it impossible to check the key property.

-   With 'expanded', a proof "the positive reals form a group" can be used to translate statements about a group into statements about the positive reals.
+   Note: Using an abbreviation elimination proof, a proof "the positive reals form a group" can be used to translate statements about a group into statements about the positive reals.

-   Open issue: can these features be used to create a proof "the positive reals form a group"?
+   Open issue: Can these features be used to create a proof "the positive reals form a group"?
 I think they can, if we also have a 'hypothesis' proof step, which grounds any statement whose conclusion is identical to one of it hypotheses.

-   Alternative design: Instead of an 'abbreviate' proof step, have an 'abbreviate' _proof_.
-This puts abbreviations outside of the mepk.kernel, and Minimal is Good (TM).

 Implementation issues:

  - Change method names to that every Set<Statement> is called a 'theory', e.g., getGrounding() -> getGroundingTheory()?
 Con: The current names are short, and that is good.

  - Implement a non-recursive version of the verification mechanism, to prevent stack overflow.